Utah Travel Guide: Mighty Five National Parks, Moab, Park City, and Road Trip Tips

 Utah’s five national parks are incredible, but trying to see all of them too quickly can turn the trip into a windshield tour.
 Build in enough time for early starts, parking, shuttle logistics, heat, meals, and actual exploring.

-Watch Permits and Timed Entry Rules
+Watch Permits and Park Rules

 Respect Desert Heat